oeggy03/tp/docs/DeveloperGuide.md

 #### Use Case: UC08 - Deleting a Company

-**Preconditions:** User has the SOCareers App open and has added at least one company to their list of companies.
+**Preconditions:** User has the SOCareers open and has at least one company in the list of companies.
 **Guarantees:** The specified company is deleted from the list of companies.

 **MSS:**
 1. User requests to delete a company.
-2. SOCareers deletes the specified company from the list of companies and displays confirmation in the UI.
+2. SOCareers deletes the specified company from the list of companies and confirms to the user that the operation was completed successfully.

     Use case ends.